javascript-obfuscator/javascript-obfuscator/README.md

 javascript-obfuscator input_directory_name [options]
 ```

+Obfuscation of all `.js` files under input directory.
+If this directory contains already obfuscated files with `-obfuscated` postfix - these files will ignored.

-Obfuscated code always will saved into the input directory under `INPUT_FILE_NAME-obfuscated.js` name.
+Obfuscated files will saved into the input directory under `INPUT_FILE_NAME-obfuscated.js` name.

 ## Conditional comments
 You can disable and enable obfuscation for specific parts of the code by adding following comments: